Jimbly/LD50/README.md

     Set this just for some difficulty levels
 Feedback:
   Need to adjust first experience so that a stupid player can finish at least one ship to learn the ropes!
-  JK did not discover you could place things such that you get a miss - kept just choosing small pieces
 Polish:
-  Simplify UI - hide high scores completely initially, otherwise have toggle to show them?
-Auto-show when you get over X points?
-     Hide everything except the top and a single hole at first!
-  Reasonable default seeds for all difficulty levels Slide new ships in/out
-  Perfect!
-Great!
-Good! popups upon completing ship Animate time ticking up/down
+  Reasonable default seeds for all difficulty levels Animate time ticking up/down
   Maybe allow placing large pieces straddling two ships Add fullscreen button in corner